AndyA/dns-proxy-drop-a/README.md

 I don't know if this is the best way to solve this problem.
 I found a few instances of people having problems with node.js in dual stack setups but no apparent solution.
-If anyone can think of a betterwork around please let me known.
+If anyone can think of a better workaround please let me know.

 ## Setup